christopher-besch/homepage/src/articles/maki_01/maki_01.md

 Therefore data has to safely be exchanged between the two threads.
 In addition to, that each thread should under no circumstances be allowed to perform actions outside of its jurisdiction.

-The `RenderDriver` owns all threads and contains the entry point for each.
 When Maki wakes up, the first order of business is to initialize the (main) control thread, after which the render thread is to be created.
 This initialization includes calling `SET_THREAD_TYPE_CONTROL()` and `SET_THREAD_TYPE_RENDER()` from the respective thread.
 These preprocessor macros define a thread local global variable keeping track of the current thread being used.